tokkonopapa/WordPress-IP-Geo-Block/README.md

 IP Geo Block
 ==============

-A WordPress plugin that will blocks any spams and malicious login attempts posted from outside your nation.
+A WordPress plugin that will block any spams, malicious access and login attempts posted from outside your nation.

 This plugin will examine a country code based on the IP address.If a comment, pingback or trackback comes from specific country, it will be blocked before